cosmoskitten/beam/website/src/roadmap/portability.md

 ### Running Python wordcount on Flink {#python-on-flink}

-To run a basic Python wordcount (in batch mode) with embedded Flink:

-1. Start the Flink portable JobService endpoint: `./gradlew :runners:flink:1.5:job-server:runShadow`
-2. In a new terminal, submit the wordcount pipeline to above endpoint: `./gradlew portableWordCount -PjobEndpoint=localhost:8099 -PenvironmentType=LOOPBACK`

-To run the pipeline in streaming mode: `./gradlew portableWordCount -PjobEndpoint=localhost:8099 -PenvironmentType=LOOPBACK -Pstreaming`
+The Beam Flink runner can run Python pipelines in batch and streaming modes.
 Please see the [Flink Runner page]({{ site.baseurl }}/documentation/runners/flink/) for more information on how to run portable pipelines on top of Flink.

 ### Running Python wordcount on Spark {#python-on-spark}

-To run a basic Python wordcount (in batch mode) with embedded Spark:

-1. Start the Spark portable JobService endpoint: `./gradlew :runners:spark:job-server:runShadow`
-2. In a new terminal, submit the wordcount pipeline to above endpoint: `./gradlew portableWordCount -PjobEndpoint=localhost:8099 -PenvironmentType=LOOPBACK`
+The Beam Spark runner can run Python pipelines in batch mode.
+Please see the [Spark Runner page]({{ site.baseurl }}/documentation/runners/spark/) for more information on how to run portable pipelines on top of Spark.

 Python streaming mode is not yet supported on Spark.

-Please see the [Spark Runner page]({{ site.baseurl }}/documentation/runners/spark/) for more information on how to run portable pipelines on top of Spark.

 ## SDK Harness Configuration {#sdk-harness-config}